Showing posts with label Spirituality. Show all posts

 Meeting The Dalai Lama in New Delhi

-"Meeting, The Dalai Lama is a rare opportunity and truly a blessing.
-His spirituality and compassionate nature give hope and faith to the people to appreciate life and realize that there is certain holiness in you.
-It is for us to discover our 'Dharma' or life purpose and live in the holiness of our being."
+'Meeting The Dalai Lama is a rare opportunity and truly a blessing.
+His spirituality and compassionate nature give hope and faith to the people to appreciate life and realize that there is a certain holiness in you.
+It is for us to discover our 'Dharma' or life purpose, which in Buddhism refers to the natural order of things and our individual duty within that order, and live in the holiness of our being.'

-Most of the crowd are Tibetans, followed by Indians and some foreigners who are followers of The Dalai Lama.
-After falling in line towards the venue's entrance, it was good that I found a seat at the back which is more comfortable than sitting on the ground like my previous experience in his lecture in Dharamsala.
+Most of the crowd are Tibetans, followed by Indians and some foreigners who are followers of the Dalai Lama.
+After falling in line towards the venue's entrance, I was glad I found a seat at the back, which was more comfortable than sitting on the ground, as I had in my previous experience in his lecture in Dharamsala.
 Some people in groups are sitting on the lawn while others are busy roaming around organizing the event.

 Image from: Tibet.net

-At the entrance, people are welcomed by Tibetan ushers, and walking on the path are blossoming colorful flowers around.
+At the entrance, people are welcomed by Tibetan ushers, and when they walk on the path, colorful flowers blossom around.
 The chirping of birds and the vibrant surroundings relax the senses.
 Even rabbits and flocks of swans in a pond are visible and have been taken good care of.
 Walking further are some hilly pathways with petals scattered on the aisles, which are made especially for welcoming His Holiness.
 The weather is warm but tolerable since it is not the official summer yet.
-His lecture in Dharamsala was cold, while in Delhi, it was good weather for me since I like the tropical season.
+His lecture in Dharamsala was cold, but the weather was good for me in Delhi since I like the tropical season.

-However, if the same thing happened in the previous experience, I do not worry since seeing the Dalai Lama for me is enough, and I did not mind the language he used in his lecture.
+However, if the same thing happened in the previous experience, I would not worry since seeing the Dalai Lama was enough for me, and I did not mind the language he used in his lecture.
 Still, since there was an English interpreter, I felt more grateful and happy that I understood his message better.
-It was also good to hear The Dalai Lama tried speaking in English to make his point.
+It was also good to hear the Dalai Lama try speaking in English to make his point.
 He still cracks some jokes accompanied by his world-renowned laugh and smile to uplift people's spirits.

 According to His Holiness, the primary cause of suffering is discontentment.
-People of today are becoming more materialistic and want something more despite having enough already.
+Today's people are becoming more materialistic and want something more despite having enough already.
 Nevertheless, happiness can be attained by contentment and satisfaction with everything.
 The feeling of 'having enough' and being spiritual at the same time can be an ultimate source of internal happiness and peace of mind.

 Image from: tibet.net

 Likewise, a person can become happier and experience less suffering if enlightenment is achieved.
-In Buddhist philosophy, spiritual tools like prayer, 'The Power of Meditation,' and selfless services to people are indispensable in attaining a happy, fulfilled, and enlightened life'The Power of Meditation,,' and selfless services to the people are essential to achieve a happy, fulfilled, and enlightened life in Buddhist philosophy.
+In Buddhist philosophy, spiritual tools like prayer, 'The Power of Meditation,' and selfless services to people are indispensable in attaining a happy, fulfilled, and enlightened life'The Power of Meditation,,' and selfless services to the people are essential to achieve a happy, fulfilled, and enlightened life.

 Although I am a Christian, this principle is relevant and meaningful.
 We can learn these things from the Buddhist perspective of living.

 At the end of The Dalai Lama's lecture, he thanked everyone for making the event possible and successful.
-It was followed by his recessional ceremony going back to his destination.
+It was followed by his recessional ceremony, which returned to his destination.
 Before he finally vanished into

 sight, I met him up close while he waved his hand to the people who signaled his blessings

-Meeting The Dalai Lama is a rare opportunity and truly a blessing.
-His spirituality and compassionate nature give hope and faith to the people to appreciate life and realize that 'There is Certain Holiness in You.'.
+Meeting the Dalai Lama is a rare opportunity and truly a blessing.
+His spirituality and compassionate nature give people hope and faith to appreciate life and realize that 'There is Certain Holiness in You.'
 It is for us to discover our 'Dharma' or life purpose and live in the holiness of our being.

 © 2013 Del Cusay